phatvphat/nodejs-api-demo/README.md

   - Express for initiating the server
   - Mongoose for interracting with MongoDB
   - BodyParser to parse request body
-- MongoDB 4.0 (Docker container recommended)
+- MongoDB 4.0 (Docker container recommended but here we will not use docker)

 ## Walkthrough